dlt-science/science-notes/blogs/SBT/SBT.md

 In traditional societal structures, identity, image, and reputation are crucial components that reflect an individual's social contribution and unique attributes, forming the basis of their societal status and value in peer-to-peer interactions.
 This practice of using reputation and identity to evaluate an individual or a group has deep historical roots and has evolved over time.

 Soulbound Tokens (SBTs), are not the first to assign value based on reputation through identity ratios.
 Reputation has long been used as proof of authenticity and a verifiable score to represent individual authenticity and identity, even before the advent of blockchain.
 For example, in traditional finance, credit scores serve as a metric to assess an individual's financial status, economic viability, and credit history.
-These scores provide a rating system that gauges a person's financial stability and serves as a mechanism for uncollateralized lending (Titus, Decentralized Society's next stage: The soulbound token).
+These scores provide a rating system that gauges a person's financial stability and serves as a mechanism for uncollateralized lending.
 ```
+({cite}`titus2022decentralized`)

 ## Functionality

 A distinct and pivotal characteristic of Soulbound tokens (SBTs) is their inherent non-transferability.
-Unlike existing NFTs and token standards like the fungible ERC-20 or non-fungible ERC-721, which are built to hold market value and can be sold or transferred between wallets, SBTs are uniquely tied to Souls and therefore are not designed for selling or transferring (Takyar, 2023).
+Unlike existing NFTs and token standards like the fungible ERC-20 or non-fungible ERC-721, which are built to hold market value and can be sold or transferred between wallets, SBTs are uniquely tied to Souls and therefore are not designed for selling or transferring {cite}`takyar2023what`.

 SBTs are issued and held within unique accounts known as Souls, which serve as a vessel for these tokens and play a crucial role in establishing provenance and reputation.
 Souls can denote various entities, ranging from individuals to organizations, companies, and more.
 It's noteworthy that in a decentralized society (DeSoc), Souls are not required to have a direct human equivalence, meaning a single person can be associated with multiple Souls.
 Unlike regular NFTs, soulbound tokens (SBTs) are a concept of non-transferable assets.
-Once issued, they belong to a specific identity (Hildebrandt, The future of soulbound tokens and their blockchain accounts).
+Once issued, they belong to a specific identity {cite}`hildebrandt2022future`.

 This flexibility can manifest in a multitude of ways.
-For instance, an individual might have a variety of Souls representing different aspects of their identity - their credentials, medical records, and so on (Takyar, 2023).
+For instance, an individual might have a variety of Souls representing different aspects of their identity - their credentials, medical records, and so on {cite}`takyar2023what`.

 ## Potential applications of SBTs